 Prospective students should note specific program prerequisites in the individual program prospectus and in the catalog.

 The application process is detailed on the admission web page, graduate.tiu.edu/apply/.
-Trinity follows a rolling admissions process; thus, master’s program applicants may begin their studies during fall, spring, or summer terms.
+Trinity follows a rolling admissions process; thus, master’s program applicants may begin their application during fall, spring, or summer terms.
 We strongly encourage application six to twelve months prior to the expected enrollment date.
 Applications for admission and all accompanying materials should be submitted by the following deadlines:

 |August 1||For fall semester admission|